moyano83/Designing-Data-Intensive-Applications/README.md

     * If a transaction first reads and then writes an object, it may upgrade its shared lock to an exclusive lock.
 The upgrade works the same as getting an exclusive lock directly
     * After a transaction has acquired the lock, it must continue to hold the lock until the end of the transaction.
-    This is where the name “two- phase” comes from: the first phase (while the transaction is executing) is when the locks are acquired, and the second phase (at the end of the transaction) is when all the locks are released
+    This is where the name “two-phase” comes from: the first phase (while the transaction is executing) is when the locks are acquired, and the second phase (at the end of the transaction) is when all the locks are released

 The database automatically detects deadlocks between transactions and aborts one of them so that the others can make